vdenisov/dbunit-guice/README.md

 * Optionally, add `@DataSets` annotation (either on the class itself or on individual test methods); set `override` to `true` for method datasets to completely replace class datasets (by default, they're combined together). `DbUnitTest` expects standard [`XmlDataSet`](http://dbunit.sourceforge.net/components.html) dataset files - see [library tests](src/test/resources/org/plukh/dbunitguice/dbunit) for some examples.
 * See [`DbUnitTestTest`](src/test/java/org/plukh/dbunitguice/dbunit/DbUnitTestTest.java) for examples on how to assert database state after update; [`TestUtils`](src/main/java/org/plukh/dbunitguice/util/TestUtils.java) contains helpful methods to assert correctness of ordered and unordered collections returned by your DAO methods.

+### Requesting static injection

+If test class is annotated with [`@RequestStaticInjection`](src/main/java/org/plukh/dbunitguice/guice/RequestStaticInjection.java), its static members will be injected by Guice when injector is being created.
+This should be used with care, as it breaks isolation between tests - but is sometimes unavoidable (if you'd like to migrate/clean your database with Flyway before each test class, for example).

 ## Note

 This specific implementation of `DbUnitTest` is targeted towards MySQL.
-To make it work with other databases, override `DbUnitTest#getSetUpOperation()` and `DbUnitTest#getTearDownOperation()`, adding specific operations required by your database (like, you may want to implement `ALTER TABLE ...
+To make it work with other databases, override `DbUnitTest#setUpDatabaseConfig()`, `DbUnitTest#getSetUpOperation()` and `DbUnitTest#getTearDownOperation()`, adding specific operations required by your database (like, you may want to implement `ALTER TABLE ...
 DISABLE TRIGGER` for disabling foreign key checks in PostgreSQL, as it doesn't support global check on/off flag).